chazzka/clanekcathedral/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/contamination001_novelty.svg)

 As Figure X shows, the newly provided data (around X=80 and Y=160) are labeled regular.
-This is caused by the way the Isolation Forest splits the space, using only .
+This is caused by the way the Isolation Forest splits the observation space.